 4) You will not distribute the manuscript in any way.

 5) You must avoid making statements in your report which might be construed as impugning any person's reputation.
 Please, be even more respectful than you would like others to be with you.

 6) You, as reviewer, should provide a constructive, comprehensive, evidenced, and appropriately substantial peer review report.

-Open Peer Review Process is at least single blind until the conclusion, and the classic Peer Review is double blind.
+The open-peer-review process is at least single blind until the conclusion, and the classic peer review is double blind.
 It is possible that a reviewer identifies who the author is, or that the author has asked a colleague to make comments about his or her work.
 We allow these circunstances.
 However, we acknowledge that there might be competing interests that could limit objectivity in the judgments.
 Therefore, you must acknowledge the situation and write your review, or refrain from commenting the manuscript.

 RCR requires that registered users declare any possible conflict of interests in their comments.
 Therefore, the applicant must agree with the following Conflict of Interest Agreement: